graasp/docs/docs/user/login.md

 **Notes:**

 - The magic link is valid for a limited time for security reasons.
-- If you don’t receive the email, check your spam folder or verify that your email address is correct.
+- If you don’t receive the email, check your spam folder and verify that your email address is correct and has no typos.
-- Some institutional email systems may block automated messages—contact your administrator if needed.
+- Some institutional email systems may block automated messages.
+Contact your administrator if needed.

 ## With Password {#login-password}